bcgit/bc-java/test/est/example/README.md

 ---

 ### Fetching CSR Attributes
 The EST server may require that CSRs have a certain set of attributes.
-Which attributes can be fetched from the server.
-You will need a trust anchor for the server to make this call with the BouncyCastle libraries.
+These attributes can be fetched from the server and you will need a trust anchor for the server to make this call.

 To fetch the attributes: